rlucente-se-jboss/ocp-on-nuc/README.md

     ./install-server.sh

-The following username/passwords are created:
+Unless you changed the parameters in `install.conf`, the following username/passwords are created:

 * `admin/admin`
 * `developer/developer`